DavidLMay8/bg-randomizer/README.md

 # dmd-randomizer-py
-Python app for Death May Die Randomizer
+Randomizer app for Death May Die Randomizer